| Six

 The

-By: Michel Thiry, PMP
+Emergent Organization By: Michel Thiry, PMP

 Traditional organization style designed to thrive on mass production, stability and growth cannot be fixed to succeed in the current world where customers, competition and change demand flexibility and quick response.